 This module is divided into seven focus areas to make it easier for you to understand the types of conflicts you may encounter, and how to address them.
+By the end of this module you will be able to:

-- 1. Demonstrate the importance of avoiding conflicts whenever possible; - 2.
-Recognize the risk personal conflicts can create; - 3.
-Understand the complexities of conflicts respecting former clients; and - 4.
-Address conflicts when acting for multiple clients.
+- Demonstrate the importance of avoiding conflicts whenever possible; - Recognize the risk personal conflicts can create; - Understand the complexities of conflicts respecting former clients; and - Address conflicts when acting for multiple clients.